Is the Jungfrau Travel Pass worth it? An honest review

 Jungfrau Travel Pass vs. Berner Oberland Pass

-Now this is a closer comparison for sure, made even more interesting with the 2025 changes to the BO Pass.
+Now this is a closer comparison for sure, made even more interesting with the changes made to the Berner Oberland Pass in 2025 and 2026.

 The Berner Oberland Pass gives some clear benefits over and above the Jungfrau Travel Pass:

-👍🏼 It covers inter-city travel on some trains beyond the JTP’s validity, so if you’re travelling into Interlaken from Bern, Lucerne, Montreux or Domodossola (by the Italian border) those trips are covered too.
+👍🏼 It covers inter-city travel on trains beyond the JTP’s validity, so if you’re travelling into Interlaken from Bern, Lucerne, Montreux or Brig those trips are covered too.

-👍🏼 It now covers the entire train journey between Zweissimmen and Montreux, including the iconic GoldenPass Express train (seat reservations recommended)
+👍🏼 It covers the entire train journey between Interlaken and Montreux, including the iconic GoldenPass Express train (seat reservations recommended).

-👍🏼 It also now covers the cable car journey to Schilthorn (vs. 108CHF full price or 81CHF with the JTP)
+👍🏼 It fully covers the cable car journey to Schilthorn (vs. 69-86CHF with the JTP depending on route).

-👍🏼 The Swiss Half Fare Card discount on the pass is a higher percentage, making the Half Fare Card + Berner Oberland Pass combo potentially better value than the combo with the Jungfrau Travel Pass (dependent on your exact itinerary)
+👍🏼 The Swiss Half Fare Card discount on the BOP is a higher percentage, making the Half Fare Card + Berner Oberland Pass combo potentially better value than the combo with the Jungfrau Travel Pass (dependent on your exact itinerary).

-👍🏼 If you’re between 16 and 25 then you get access to the discounted rate (same as Half Fare Card/Swiss Travel Pass) without needing to hold a travel pass
+👍🏼 If you’re between 16 and 25 then you get access to the Berner Oberland Pass youth rate (same as the reduced rate for STP/HFC holders).

-👍🏼 There’s 10 day option if the 8 day Jungfrau Travel Pass won’t cut it for you
+👍🏼 There’s 10-day BOP option if the 8-day Jungfrau Travel Pass won’t cut it for you.

 But there are downsides too:

-👎🏼 More expensive for every single pass, getting progressively pricier for longer passes
+👎🏼 More expensive for every single adult pass, getting progressively pricier for longer passes.

-If you’re planning on visiting Jungfrau, it’s most likely that the Jungfrau Travel Pass will serve you better because you get Interlaken-Jungfrau return for 63CHF, instead of 147.80 with the BO Pass due to the 2025 changes.
+The bottom line: If you’re planning on visiting Jungfrau, it’s most likely that the Jungfrau Travel Pass will serve you better because you get Interlaken-Jungfrau return for 63-79CHF (depending on season), instead of 151-180CHF with the BOP.

 There are a few posts online comparing the two that all clearly profess the Berner Oberland as being the best option, but from what I can see all of these were either written pre-2023 when the previously-named Top of Europe Pass got a makeover and prices/inclusions changed, or pre-2025 when the BO Pass had a better Jungfrau discount and full coverage of Grindelwald-First, Harder Kulm etc.

-These days, whether it ends up being better for you will depend on your travel to and from Interlaken, if you need a 10 day pass, and if you’re eligible for the reduced rate due to being under 25 (as opposed to needing to buy the Half Fare Card).
+In 2026, whether the Berner Oberland Pass ends up being better for you than the Jungfrau Travel Pass will depend on your travel to and from Interlaken, if you need a 10-day pass, and if you’re eligible for the reduced rate due to being under 25 (as opposed to needing to buy the Half Fare Card).

 Jungfrau Travel Pass FAQs